Have questions about Pluralsight Flow before you make a decision?

 By mining data in Git, we are able to increase visibility about team contributions, see where the biggest impact is being made, identify areas to give concrete feedback, and help teams understand how process changes impact the team’s effectiveness.

-Managers tend to lose the intuition and visibility as their teams scale.
-I know the pain first-hand, because I used to be one myself.
+Managers can lose the intuition and visibility as their teams scale.
 The larger the team, the harder it is to answer questions like:

 - What did we deliver yesterday?